zestsoftware/zest.releaser/doc/source/uploading.rst

 .. _`Python Packaging User Guide`: https://packaging.python.org/en/latest/distributing.html#uploading-your-project-to-pypi for more info.

-When all this is configured correctly, zest.releaser will first register and upload at the official pypi (if the package is registered there already).
+When all this is configured correctly, zest.releaser will first register and upload at the official PyPI (if the package is registered there already).
 Then it will offer to upload to the other index servers that you have specified in ``.pypirc``.